 Award recipients are civic education teachers who have demonstrated a special expertise in teaching about the U.S. Constitution, the U.S. Congress, and public policy at the state and local levels.These honorees are full-time, K–12 classroom teachers, serving in public or private schools.

 April 1, 2014, is the application deadline for teachers who wish to be considered for the 2014 American Civic Education Teacher Awards.
 Applications are available for download here.

 Each year the ACETA program selects and showcases three teachers who are doing exemplary work in preparing young people to become informed and engaged citizens.
 Applicants must be full-time classroom teachers of grades K–12.
 Applications for the 2014 awards must be postmarked no later than Tuesday, April 1.
 There is no fee to apply.
 In addition to a resume and a two-page self-portrait essay, applicants must submit three letters of recommendation—two from teaching peers and one from their school principal.

 2013 ACETA Recipients

-Teachers from Florida, Iowa and New Hampshire are recipients of the 2013 American Civic Education Teacher Awards, recognizing their exemplary work preparing young people to become informed and engaged citizens.
-The ACETA winners are: David Alcox of Milford High School and Applied Technology Center in Milford, New Hampshire; Douglas Oswald of Marion Technical Institute in Ocala, Florida; and Nancy Peterson of Gilbert High School in Gilbert, Iowa.
+Teachers from Florida, Iowa and New Hampshire received the 2013 American Civic Education Teacher Awards, recognizing their exemplary work preparing young people to become informed and engaged citizens.
+The ACETA winners were: David Alcox of Milford High School and Applied Technology Center in Milford, New Hampshire; Douglas Oswald of Marion Technical Institute in Ocala, Florida; and Nancy Peterson of Gilbert High School in Gilbert, Iowa.

 The awards are given annually to teachers of civics, government and related subjects who have demonstrated exceptional expertise, dynamism and creativity in motivating students to learn about the Constitution, Congress and public policy.